 The Identity of the Mysterious Visitor is Revealed

-Returning from the smashing victory of Las Navas de Tolosa, King Alfonso VIII stopped at the church of St. Andrew in Madrid to give thanks.
-Just before his visit, torrential rains had uncovered the body of St. Isidore the Farmer, and the body was found to be incorrupt.
-Of course, the king was curious to see this phenomena.
+Returning from the smashing victory of Las Navas de Tolosa, King Alfonso stopped at the church of St. Andrew in Madrid to give thanks.
+Just before his visit, torrential rains had uncovered the body of the holy farmer Isidore, who had been dead for over eighty years.
+Curiously, the body was found to be incorrupt.
+Of course, the king was keen to see this phenomena.

 The king took one look at the body and immediately recognized the features of the shepherd who had come to speak with him.
 In thanks for his intervention, he commissioned a reliquary to be made to house the body.
 It was carved with images that depicted scenes from the life of the holy saint.
 It has come to be known as the Ark of St. Isidore, and it can be seen today at the church of St. Isidore the Farmer in Madrid.

 * St. Isidore the Farmer lived from c.
 1070 to 1130.
 He was married to St. Maria de la Cabeza (died c.
 1175).
 They were farmers who were known for their humility and piety.
 They frequented the parish of St. Andrew in Madrid.
 St. Isidore was canonized in 1622, and he is the patron saint of Madrid.
 The story is told that one time when he was in prayer, the angels did his plowing for him in order that he could continue his prayers..

 Did you enjoy this story about St. Isidore the Farmer?
 Receive a new, saint story every Sunday.
 Sign up for free.